DD9/dd9/wp-content/plugins/user-switching/readme.txt

  * User switching is protected with WordPress' nonce security system, meaning only those who intend to switch users can switch.
  * Full support for administration over SSL (if applicable).
  * Passwords are not (and cannot be) revealed.
- * Originating user information is stored in the same secure manner as authentication cookies.

 = Translations Included =

+ * Arabic by Hassan Hisham
- * Chinese Simplified by Tunghsiao Liu (Sparanoid)
+ * Chinese Simplified by Tunghsiao Liu
+ * Farsi (Persian) by Amin Ab
  * German by Ralph Stenzel
+ * Japanese by Yusuke Hayasaki
+ * Lithuanian by Tommixoft
+ * Polish by Bartosz Arendt
- * Farsi (Persian) by Amin Ab
+ * Russian by R J
  * Slovak by Max Samael
- * Polish by Bartosz Arendt
- * Lithuanian by Tommixoft
- * Arabic by Hassan Hisham

 == Installation ==